juicy-llamas/Old-Operating-System-Code/README.md

 the process I used was to image it to a USB using an imaging utility, like Rufus for windows or DD for linux.
 Then, just boot from the USB in bios.

 The particular version you may want to run would be in the called 'safe.'
 This version actually uses my own custom bootloader, so it runs on only a small subset of systems.
-All you have to do to actually make a boot drive is:
+Here are shell commands illustrating the compilation/imaging process:

 ```
-./compile.sh
+$ ./compile.sh
-dd if=kern.img of=/dev/yourusbnumber
+$ dd if=kern.img of=/dev/yourusbnumber
 ```

 That should be it, and you should have a working boot drive.